kubeflow/kubeflow/docs/gke/iap.md

 **Important** Do not set the service type for JupyterHub to `LoadBalancer` or anything other than `ClusterIP` as this will create an external load balancer that directly routes traffic to JupyterHub that bypasses the sidecar that only allows traffic authorized by IAP to go through.

 ## Troubleshooting
+  TODO(jlewi): Our helper script should make it easy to provide relevant information like backend id.

 ```Error: Server Error ```
  * 502 error - Usually means traffic isn't even making it to the esp proxy